 |1st Target Race: Half Marathon*|

-The second 12 weeks will focus on building mileage on long runs, accomplishing key workouts to increase fitness, develop specific marathon pace, and building fatigue resistance.
+The second 12 weeks of this marathon training plan will focus on building mileage on long runs, accomplishing key workouts to increase fitness, develop specific marathon pace, and building fatigue resistance.

 |13||5 Runs: Target 40 miles||Day off||Rest day or easy run of 2-3 miles||Easy run||Intro Workout WU/CD.
 10 X 1min at HM pace/1min easy pace||Easy run||Easy hilly run||15-17 mile easy long run|